 HPE and hybrid cloud security

 Protecting your hybrid cloud environments without a reliable partner can be an immense undertaking.
-HPE solutions such as the HPE GreenLake edge-to-cloud platform offer enterprises and other organisations a robust portfolio of managed tools and insights to ensure optimal cloud and on-prem efficiency and security, including IT compliance, software asset management, backup and disaster recovery.
+HPE solutions like HPE GreenLake edge-to-cloud platform offer enterprises and other organizations a robust portfolio of managed tools and insights to ensure optimal cloud and on-premises efficiency and security, including IT compliance, software asset management, backup, and disaster recovery.

-HPE GreenLake for Data Protection is the next generation of data protection cloud services, offering customers the flexibility to modernise data protection – from rapid recovery to ransomware protection to long-term data retention – either on premises or in the public cloud with operational simplicity, meeting every SLA at the right cost.
+HPE GreenLake for Data Protection is the next generation of data protection cloud services, offering customers the flexibility to modernize data protection—from rapid recovery to ransomware protection to long-term data retention—either on-premises or in the public cloud with operational simplicity, meeting every SLA at the right cost.

 HPE InfoSight and HPE CloudPhysics expand and simplify the cloud operational experience.
 HPE InfoSight gives users end-to-end visibility across the IT stack, including up to the app layer.
-This empowers customers to keep application workloads optimised, run disruption-free and continue to enjoy a transformed operational and support experience.
-Meanwhile, HPE CloudPhysics helps customers simulate a cloud migration, optimise workload placement and scale infrastructure.
-HPE partners gain insights into their customers’ environments, enabling them to deliver tailored solutions and be strategic partners to their customers.
+This empowers customers to keep application workloads optimized, run disruption-free, and continue to enjoy a transformed operational and support experience.
+Meanwhile, HPE CloudPhysics helps customers simulate a cloud migration, optimize workload placement, and scale infrastructure.
+HPE Partners gain insights into their customers’ environment, enabling them to deliver tailored solutions and be strategic partners to their customers.